 No beauty brand does this better than Soko Glam, an online marketplace that specializes in Korean beauty products.
 In addition to showcasing its offerings, the brand frequently posts adorable animal photos, celebrity pics, and relevant memes that garner thousands of likes and comments.

 Instagram beauty brands should post every day

 Of course, to grow your account’s engagement rate, you need to be posting consistently.
 In fact, the Instagram beauty brands with the highest engagement post an average of 2.04 posts per day.

-So make posting on Instagram part of your brand’s daily routine, and don’t just stick to sharing photos and videos in your feed.
-Take advantage of the social network’s other opportunities to engage your audience by going live, sharing Instagram Stories, and uploading video to IGTV.
+So make posting on Instagram part of your beauty brand’s daily routine, and don’t just stick to sharing photos and videos in your feed.
+Take advantage of the social network’s other opportunities to engage your audience by going live, sharing Instagram Stories, and uploading Reels.